Li-Ya-Ling/test_docker/README.md

 # test_docker

-#### An example of docker image
+## An example of docker image
-create an image which contains r-base，ncbi-blast-2.2.26+ and a custom Rscript test file: ~/pheatmap/input/Test.input.xls
+create an image which contains r-base，ncbi-blast-2.2.26+ and a custom Rscript<br />
+test file: ~/pheatmap/input/Test.input.xls

 ```bash